Riffit

 One 2026 change worth knowing: since July 2025, the auto-populated tax liability in GSTR-3B is hard-locked.
 You can no longer edit those figures directly inside GSTR-3B.
 Any correction has to be made in GSTR-1 or GSTR-1A before you file GSTR-3B, so getting your invoice data right the first time matters more than it used to.

 Threshold or not, your invoices still have to go out on time.
-Message Riffit on WhatsApp, answer four questions, and a professional invoice with a UPI link comes back in 30 seconds.Try Riffit free
+Message Riffit on WhatsApp, answer four questions, and a professional invoice with a UPI link comes back in under two minutes.Try Riffit free

 The composition scheme: a simpler option at 6%